 The Gympie Regional Council Planning Scheme was adopted at Council's Special General Meeting held on Wednesday, 12 June 2013 and commenced on Monday, 1 July 2013.
-Amendments to the Planning Scheme commenced on 28 June 2017 to create the Gympie Regional Council Planning Scheme 2013 version 1.3.

 The Planning Scheme is a living document which sets out the Gympie Regional Council's intention for the future development in the Planning Scheme Area, over the next 20 years.
-The Planning Scheme applies to the entire Gympie Region, including all premise, roads, internal waterways and local government tidal areas.
+The Planning Scheme applies to the entire Gympie Region, including all premises, roads, internal waterways and local government tidal areas.

 Local Development Area Structure Plans